kwonus/Quelle/Quelle-AVX.md

 ​	search-segment-1: **Lord\* -:/v/ & -:/adv/**       (this has two fragments)

-​		fragment-1 has a single option-group
+​		fragment-1 has a single MatchAny object

-​			option-group has one [wildcard] feature: **Lord***
+​			MatchAny object has one [wildcard] feature: **Lord***

-​		fragment-2 has two option-groups (these are AND conditions)
+​		fragment-2 has two oMatchAny objects (these are AND conditions)

-​			option-group-1 has a single negated feature: **-:/v/** (NOT a VERB)
+​			MatchAny object-1 has a single negated feature: **-:/v/** (NOT a VERB)

-​			option-group-2 has a single negated feature: **-:/adv/** (NOT an ADVERB)
+​			MatchAny object-2 has a single negated feature: **-:/adv/** (NOT an ADVERB)

 ​	search-segment-2: **/v/|/n/ & -:run** has a single fragment

-​		The fragment has  two ANDed option groups
+​		The fragment has  two ANDed MatchAny objects

-​			option-group-1 has two ORed features: (IS a VERB) OR (IS a NOUN)
+​			MatchAny object-1 has two ORed features: (IS a VERB) OR (IS a NOUN)

-​			option-group-2 has a single negated feature: (NOT the word RUN)
+​			MatchAny object-2 has a single negated feature: (NOT the word RUN)

-As the plus sign implies, search segment results are ORed together
+NOTE: the plus sign between the two search segments above implies that results of the segments are ORed together.

 ​